the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 [@NortheasternUniversityIBMBadges; @NCCentralUniversityIBMBadges; @BluefieldIBMBadges]
 and in some cases are convertible to graduate credit [@Leaser2020].
-The Open Source Software Security Mobilization Plan [@OSSMobilizationPlan] is proposing that code repositories and recruiting sites work on recognizing digital badges certifying RSE skills in secure software development.
+The Open Source Software Security Mobilization Plan [@OSSMobilizationPlan] is proposing that code repositories and recruiting sites work on recognising digital badges certifying RSE skills in secure software development.

 FIXME: